-CIA-9 Intelligence Community publications related to Cuba or USSR from November 20-30, 1963.
+CIA-9 Intelligence Community publications on Cuba or USSR (November 20-30, 1963).

-The LBJ Library has already identified several publications for mandatory review.5 Michelle Combs reviewed the materials and marked them as assassination records.
-We anticipate that this will speed their release.
+The LBJ Library has already identified several publications for mandatory review.5 Michelle Combs reviewed the materials and identified some that should probably become available to the public.
 The DI has been tasked to locate the additional publications that have been requested.